ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 In view of this one may notice that modern [[foundations]] of [[constructive mathematics]] via [[type theory]] and in particular via [[homotopy type theory]] may offer more opportunities like this to give Hegel's intuitions a formalized home or incarnation in a useful way.

 The following table lists proposals for possible such identifications.
-The content to follow below means to provide for each keyword a commented passages in the _Science of Logic_ to support this identification and illuminate it.
+The content to follow below means to provide for each keyword commented passages in the _Science of Logic_ to support this identification and illuminate it.
 But of course this remains just a proposal and subject to debate.

-It is however noteworthy that the formalization arrived at is of genuine mathematical interest in itself.
+Our **paragraph numbering** is as follows:

+* for the _Science of Logic_ itself (which has no paragraph numbering in the original), we follow the English translation by Miller as found online at _[Hegel-by-Hyper-Text](https://www.marxists.org/reference/archive/hegel/works/hl/)_;

+  **&#167;xyz** for the _Science of Logic_

+* for the _Encyclopedia of the Philosophical Sciences_ where the original does have paragraph numbering in the main text, but not in the preface and introduction, we follow the original numbering in the main text (and still need to figure out what to do about the rest);

+  **EL&#167;xyz** for the _Shorter Logic_;

+  **PN&#167;xyz** for the _Philosophy of Nature_;

+  **PG&#167;xyz** for the _Philosophy of the Spirit_

 +-- {: bluebox #Dictionary}
 ###### The formalization dictionary